gcr/lab-workbook/README.md

   helps you answer "What was I doing six months ago" without any fuss!

-From the Torch side, create a new experiment by calling `require('lab-workbook'):newExperiment{}`
-The resulting workbook object is tied to a single experiment.
+**In the training scripts:** From the Torch side, create a new experiment by calling `require('lab-workbook'):newExperiment{}` The resulting workbook object is tied to a single experiment.

 Workbooks have a `tag` property that you can use to retrieve the experiment tag.
 This tag is also printed to stdout.
 Every time you run